 Written by: Carolyn Menteith, accredited behaviourist and trainer

-As more and more owners begin to realise that their puppies need socialisation and habituation, the more puppy playgroups and early training classes are appearing up and down the country to give owners this help.
+Thankfully most owners now know that their puppies need socialisation and habituation, and there are plenty of puppy playgroups and early training classes up and down the country to give owners this help.

 Benefits of puppy classes

 • Socialisation with unknown dogs and people in a strange situation so puppies get to learn appropriate social skills.
 Often owners don’t know other people with dogs and so their puppies grow up without ever learning to be social.
 It is in the first 16 weeks (and in some breeds and types, much earlier) where puppies learn the soft skills – the skills of social contact, communication, conflict resolution, problem solving and behavioural competencies.
-Puppy parties are great for helping develop these skills.
+Puppy parties are great for helping develop these skills – as long as they are well-managed and don’t turn into a free-for-all charge around session.

 • Practice your early training in a new place.
-Dogs don’t generalise… If you teach your puppy to sit in the kitchen, he thinks that sit just means ‘sit in the kitchen’ unless you get him out and teach it everywhere.
+Dogs don’t generalise… If you teach your puppy to sit in the kitchen, they will think that sit just means ‘sit in the kitchen’ unless you get them out and teach it everywhere.
+Puppy classes are great for this as the aim of socialisation is not that your puppy plays with every dog they see but instead can listen to you even when there are other dogs around.

 • As well as socialisation, you will also learn how to continue to habituate your puppy to the sights, sounds and experiences that will form part of their day-to-day life with you.
-This has to be done properly and positively without scaring your puppy as that can create the very fears and phobias you are trying to prevent.
+This has to be done properly and positively without scaring your puppy or trying to get them to ‘face their fears’, as that can create the very fears and phobias you are trying to prevent.

 • A puppy playgroup will give you a forum to ask questions and get answers to your problems and worries.
 People always have problems when they are raising a puppy – and if they have nowhere to ask questions, they will go to unreliable sources (the internet or TV).
 Many problems can be solved with the smallest input at this stage before they become a huge problem later.